dalab/deep-ed/README.md

 # deep-ed
-Source code for "Deep Joint Entity Disambiguation with Local Neural Attention"
+Source code for "Deep Joint Entity Disambiguation with Local Neural Attention", O-E. Ganea and T. Hofmann, accepted at EMNLP 2017.

 Code coming soon (by September).
 Meanwhile, we released the code and data (link below) to load the mention - entity index.